siddhant250803/CS230/README.md

 ## Introduction

 Stock volatility prediction is a fundamental challenge in quantitative finance.
 Traditional approaches, such as GARCH models and linear regression, assume that past values of a target stock's volatility are the primary predictors of future volatility.
-However, in interconnected markets, **cross-stock dependencies** and **variable time lags** play a crucial role—information may flow from oil stocks to tech stocks, or from market indices to individual securities, with delays that vary by sector and relationship.
+However, in interconnected markets, **cross-stock dependencies** and **variable time lags** play a crucial role - information may flow from oil stocks to tech stocks, or from market indices to individual securities, with delays that vary by sector and relationship.

 ### Key Contributions